google/pytype/docs/user_guide.md

 you don't accidentally suppress useful errors that you weren't trying to suppress that just happen to occur on the same line.

-As a special case, `pytype: disable`s and `type: ignore`s can be placed at the top of a file, which will make them apply to the entire file.
+As a special case, `pytype: disable`s and `type: ignore`s can be placed at the top of a file (specifically: before the first top-level definition), which will make them apply to the entire file.
 The `disable` will not need a corresponding `enable` at the end of the file, but inline `enables` will still affect it, as previously described. (`type: ignore`s are never affected by `enables`, anyway.)